Zaibatsu89/EmptyApp/README.md

 ## Notes

-- This solution uses .NET 10 Preview for MauiApp1/2/3 and .NET 9 for XamarinApp1/XamarinApp2 (migrated from Xamarin.Forms)
+- This solution uses .NET 10 Preview for MauiApp1/2/3 and .NET 9 for XamarinApp1/2/3 (migrated from Xamarin.Forms)
 - Some warnings may appear during build related to AOT compatibility in WinRT scenarios
-- The application supports multiple platforms: Windows, Android, iOS, and MacCatalyst
+- The application supports multiple platforms: Windows, Android, and iOS
-- `XamarinApp1` and `XamarinApp2` have been migrated from Xamarin.Forms to .NET MAUI/.NET 9
+- `XamarinApp1`, `XamarinApp2` and `XamarinApp3` have been migrated from Xamarin.Forms to .NET MAUI/.NET 9